ivogkas/Algorithms-and-Data-Structures-Problems/README.md

 * 1st assignment: Fixed Polyominoes - computes the count of fixed polyominoes for every conceivable set of n squares.

-* 2nd assignment:Network Destruction - investigates the immunization process within a provided network.
+* 2nd assignment: Network Destruction - investigates the immunization process within a provided network.

 * 3rd assignment: Social Distancing - develops a plan to distribute individuals within indoor spaces effectively, aiming to mitigate the transmission of the coronavirus.